will093/will093.github.io/_posts/2018-11-21-your-filename.md

 The most common use of Service Worker is for caching files and assets in partially or fully offline web applications.
 In this article, I will explain the key necessary steps for doing this.

 The demo application from which all the code snippets in this article are taken from can be found here: https://github.com/will093/service-worker-basic

+## Getting started

+We will start by creating a basic web application using a Yeoman generator, and then explore how we can add offline functionality using Service Worker.

 ## Service Worker lifecycle events
 Service Worker has 2 important lifecycle events which we must implement when creating offline applications.